Incidence, who is actually responsible?

 Involve your suppliers

-The above is largely based on the internal organization.
+The above is largely based on the internal organisation.
 But do not forget that a supplier also has every interest in a vital, well-functioning range.
 Of course, you can easily make your supplier co-responsible.
 It starts with saying this: "Dear supplier, you want us as a customer to grow, put new items in stock and make sufficient returns.
 A successful assortment is decisive in this and we will do that together.
 I expect a periodic report from you in which you compare our figures with the market and other customers and advise on what needs to change.
 And I would like to set a goal together for maximum obsolescence in the number of products and money.
 In addition to advice, you can help me with lower inventories, returns and sharing in costs.
 Moreover, I don't feel like stepping up new products if there is still too much old stuff. " To properly organize this process, it is useful to structurally assess your suppliers.
 Nowadays, simple, affordable software is available that will make this operational within a few days.

 Finally, a bad metaphor